jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Everyone reports: On issue queue usability for voting.
 Any idea on voting at the AGM etc. Ideas of verifying SA involvement of individuals who vote and methods to prevent abuse.
 Ideas of engaging people to get as many as possible of eligible Drupal people to vote.

 Notes:
+* Document the process on the website
+* Happy with GitHub
+* Someone needs to be assigned to tally the results - Adam
+* South African verification will be difficult, in the long run we will have registered members, and we can also use the attendance register.
+Maybe you have to attend a meetup atleast once before you can vote?
+* Engage people to vote via e-mail lists, newsletters, groups.drupal, website, and other.

-Reporter and Backup:
+Reporter and Backup: Adam

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Durban